Recognizing the signs is one of the best ways you can prevent drug misuse. Be sure you know what to look for and how to help.

 Substance use disorder does not discriminate.
 It affects people of all ages, races, and socioeconomic backgrounds.
 Don’t make the mistake of thinking that it cannot happen to you or your loved ones.

-In 2020, an estimated 40.3 million Americans age 12 and up had a substance use disorder, according to the National Survey on Drug Use and Health.
+In 2021, an estimated 14.3 million Americans age 12 and up misused prescription psychotherapeutic medications, according to the National Survey on Drug Use and Health.
 Some substances, including painkillers, tranquilizers, stimulants, and sedatives have a higher chance of causing physical dependence and addiction, where the person may seek the drug out despite harmful consequences.

 One of the keys to prevention is recognizing the signs of potential substance use disorder.
 If you can catch the signs before it begins, you may be able to prevent some of its negative effects.
 Signs of substance use disorder include: